neondatabase/website/content/docs/guides/branching-data-recovery.md

 1. Click **Create branch** to open the branch creation dialog.
 1. Enter a name for the branch.
 You can call it `recovery_branch`, for example.
 1. For the **Parent branch**, select the branch where the data loss occurred.
 1. Select the **Time** option to create a branch with data up to a specific date and time.
-For example, if you determined that the data loss occurred on July 11, 2023 at 10:01am, set the time to 10:00am, just before the faulty query was run.
+For example, if the data loss occurred on July 11, 2023 at 10:01am, set the time to July 11, 2023, at 10:00am, just before the faulty query was run.
 ![Data recovery create branch dialog](/docs/guides/data_recodver_create_branch.png).
 1. Leave the **Create compute endpoint** option selected.
 A compute endpoint is required to connect to the new branch.
 <Admonition type="note">